Shafali Verma is doing her thing at the U-19 Women’s World Cup, playing with power and panache

 Satish, in a way, echoed multiple World Cup winner and Australia Women vice-captain Alyssa Healy’s views on a subject that’s likely to divide more followers of the sport if Verma continues to churn out the big, quick runs.
 During her side’s tour of India last month, Healy explained why, unlike many in the cricketing fraternity, she welcomes the participation of eligible players with experience at the senior level in the U-19 World Cup.

-Verma piling on the runs at the U-19 World Cup is in part down to her exposure at the highest level -- to the fastest pacers, the craftiest spinners, under circumstances most challenging -- sure.
-But the brilliance of her blitzkriegs in any cricket shouldn’t blind one to the precocity that’s propelled her to being who she is and where is at: an 18-year-old, standing head and shoulders above many her age, inspiring several on a platform designed to help cricket fashion its future by exposing them to the best there is at this age group.
+Verma piling on the runs at the U-19 World Cup is in partly down to her exposure at the highest level - to the fastest pacers, the craftiest spinners, under circumstances most challenging - sure.
+But the brilliance of her blitzkriegs in any cricket shouldn’t blind one to the precocity that’s propelled her to being who she is and where is at: an 18-year-old, standing head and shoulders above many her age, inspiring several on a platform designed to help cricket fashion its future by exposing them to the best there is in this age group.
 Isn’t the tournament premised on that thought?Go on, then, Shafali Verma.
 Keep doing your thing.